 Sporades islands are geographically located between the Greek mainland and the Greek islands of North Eastern Aegean, almost in the center of the Aegean Sea.
 There are many scattered islands, thus the name Sporades – sporadic.
-These four small islands named Skiathos, Skopelos, Alonnisos and Skyros have a special character each and amazing nature.
+The following four islands named Skiathos, Skopelos, Alonnisos and Skyros are the most important, they have a special character each and of course amazing nature.

 Skiathos is famous for Koukounaries bay and its impressive exotic beach of Lalaria, accessible only by boat.
 Worth seeing the Medieval Castle of the island!
 The Town is the centre of activities, where visitors head in the evenings to enjoy a dinner a relaxing drink or for clubbing.